HaomingJue/photo-sharing-website-frontend/readme.md

 User can upload photo and delete photo\
 User can like and unlike photo\
 When user likes or unlikes photo, the favorites page will be synchronized.\
-When user deletes a photo, the photo will be removed from all users's like list automatically.
+When user deletes a photo, the photo will be removed from all users' like list automatically.

 # Tech Stack
 **Framework:** React.js \